-Where the matter has been referred to a Designated Safeguarding Staff Member it will be recorded as Peer on Peer abuse.
+Where the matter has been referred to a Designated Safeguarding Staff Member, it will be recorded as Peer on Peer abuse on ProMonitor.

-The Director of Student Services will monitor the effectiveness and impact of the anti-bullying policy every three years and reports on bullying statistics are produced on a regular basis and submitted to the Exec Team.
+The Group Director of Student Services will monitor the effectiveness and impact of the anti-bullying policy every three years and reports on bullying statistics will be produced on a regular basis and submitted to the Exec Team.
 S/he will also be responsible for reviewing the policy by seeking confidential feedback from those involved.